-The Do’s and Don’ts of Writing a Business Plan Biography
+The Do’s and Don’ts of Writing an Effective Business Plan Biography

 A business plan biography is a critical element. of any business plan.
 It’s the first opportunity for your audience to meet the brains behind the business idea and get to know the people behind the plan.